-The Organization's only long-term debt is its accrual for compensated absences.
+The Organization's only long-term debt was its accrual for compensated absences and lease liabilities.
 Please refer to a note in the accompanying financial statements entitled Long-Term Liabilities for more detailed information about long-term debt activity.

 ECONOMIC FACTORS